 Overrides the path to the directory for storing certificates and keys, specified at build time with the --http-acme-client-path build option.

 acme_dns_port

-Syntax acme_dns_port number;
+Syntax acme_dns_port port ip:port [ip6]:port;

 Default acme_dns_port 53;

 Context http

-Sets the port that the module uses to handle DNS queries from the ACME server.
+Specifies the port that the module uses to handle DNS queries from the ACME server over UDP.
 The port number must be between 1 and 65535.
-To use a port number of 1024 or lower, Angie must run with superuser privileges.